v2sCollections/City-of-Dreams/README.md

 - V can now trade with street vendors.
 - V can play the arcade machines.
 - V can now smoke, drink, and eat while standing idle anywhere.
+- V can speak Japanese to Asian NPCs and have them reply in Japanese.
 </details>

 ### **NPC Specific Immersion**